-Result(8) will never be of type Reference if Result(2) is a native ECMAScript object.
+Result(8) will never be of type Reference if Result(3) is a native ECMAScript object.
 Whether calling a host object can return a value of type Reference is implementation-dependent.
-If a value of type Reference is returned, it must be a non-strict Property Reference.

 11.2.4 Argument Lists

 The evaluation of an argument list produces an internal list of values (see 8.8).